proge-software/DevCamp/HOL/dotnet/04-devops-ci/README.md

-# DevOps with Visual Studio Team Services (.NET)
+# DevOps with Azure DevOps (.NET)

 ## Overview

-In this lab, you will create a Visual Studio Team Services repository, check in your code, create a Continuous Integration pipeline, and test your cloud-based application.
+In this lab, you will create a Azure DevOps repository, commit and push your code, create a Continuous Integration pipeline, and test your cloud-based application.

 ## Objectives

 In this hands-on lab, you will learn how to:

-* Create a VSTS Git repository.
+* Create an ADO Git repository.
-* Add your code to the VSTS Git repository.
+* Add your code to the ADO Git repository.
-* Create a Continuous Integration pipeline.
+* Create a Continuous Integration (CI) pipeline.
-* Deploy a built application to an Azure Web App from VSTS.
+* Deploy a built application to an Azure Web App from ADO.

 ## Prerequisites